mvmaasakkers/certificates/README.md

 ```

-By default a sqlite (ca.db) database is created to keep track of unique certificate serialnumbers.
-The CA database can be one of the following flavours of sql: sqlite3, mysql, postgresql or mssql.
+By default a file (file.db) database is created to keep track of unique certificate serialnumbers.
+This is advised only for dev and test environments.
+The CA database can be one of the following flavours of sql: mysql,
+postgresql or mssql.

 ## Development setup